chipsalliance/firrtl-spec/spec.md

 ports with write capability.
 It is beyond the scope of this specification how ROMs are initialized.

 ### Custom port

 Custom ports are intended for post synthesis flows that require memory instances to have additional control signals.
-Behavorial simulators should ignore these ports, in the following way:

-- All input signals (into the memory) should be treated as dangling wires.
-- All output signals (from the memory) have unspecified (implementation defined) values.
+During behavioral simulations, the behavior of custom ports is undefined.
+Behavorial simulators may reject custom ports, either by a compilation error, or a runtime error.

 ## Instances